- This simulation course is a day-long event lasting from 7AM-4PM.

 - Credit Designation: The American Society of Anesthesiologists designates this live activity for a maximum number of 8.75 credits.
 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - Off-Label Uses: Because this course is meant to educate physicians with what is currently in use and what may be available in the future, there may be “off-label” use discussed in the presentation.
 Speakers have been requested to inform the audience when off-label use is discussed.

-- Disclosure: It is UT Southwestern’s policy that participants in CME activities should be made aware of any affiliation or financial interest that may affect the speaker’s presentations.
+- Disclosure: It is the American Society of Anesthesiologists' policy that participants in CME activities should be made aware of any affiliation or financial interest that may affect the speaker’s presentations.
 Each speaker has completed and signed a conflict of interest statement.
 The faculty members’ relationships will be disclosed in the handout.

 - MOCA® Compliance: This patient safety activity helps fulfill the patient safety CME requirement for Part II of the Maintenance of Certification in Anesthesiology Program (MOCA) of The American Board of Anesthesiology (ABA).
 Please consult the ABA website, http://www.theABA.org, for a list of all MOCA requirements.